 Cowane’s Hospital is a 17th century almshouse in the historic city of Stirling.
 It is also known as The Guildhall, as the Stirling Guildry have held their meetings here for several centuries.

-There is a coffee shop where visitors can enjoy snacks and drinks, and also have a look inside the great hall.
+There is a seasonal coffee shop where visitors can enjoy snacks and drinks, and also have a look inside the great hall.

 Cowane’s is in the area known as Top o’ the Town, just below the castle and next to the Church of the Holy Rude where King James VI was crowned.